theseer/imapstore/README.md

 - **[ddeboer/imap](https://github.com/ddeboer/imap)** - Alternative full IMAP client library for reading and managing emails
 - **[PHPMailer](https://github.com/PHPMailer/PHPMailer)** - Ideal for generating properly formatted email messages that can then be stored using ImapStore

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.

-## Author

-Created by Arne Blankerts (@theseer)